KilroyHere/sudoku-saga/documentation/PROJECT.md

 6. Output Generation
    - Logger formats and displays the solving process
    - Provides summary of strategies used
+   - For GUI visualization, displays the solving process step by step with interactive controls

 ## Main Classes and Functions